-Study of the transformation of Europe from a medieval to a modern society, 1300-1648, with special emphasis on the artistic, intellectual, and religious developments.
+Study of revolutionary Europe, including the French Revolution, Napoleonic Revolution, Revolution of 1830, and Revolution of 1848.
 Prerequisite: HIST 121, 297, or permission of instructor.
 Offered odd years only.

+HIST 467 NATIONALISM, IMPERIALISM, AND WAR, 1850-1919

-HIST 466 ENLIGHTENMENT AND REVOLUTION 4 Study of the influence of the Enlightenment on the French Revolution and the Napoleonic Imperium.
-Prerequisite: HIST 121, 297, or permission of instructor.
-Offered odd years only.
-HIST 467 THE MODERN TRANSITION, 1815-1919 4 Study of Europe against the backdrop of nineteenth century nationalism and imperialism.
+Study of Europe leading up to and including World War I against the backdrop of nineteenth century nationalism and imperialism.
 Prerequisite: HIST 121, 122, 297, or permission of instructor.
+Offered even years only.

+HIST 468 INTERWAR EUROPE, 1919-1945

+Study of Europe during the period between the two world wars with particular focus on post-1919 peacekeeping, the rise of totalitarianism, and the causes and course of World War II.
+Prerequisites: HIST 122, 297, or permission of instructor.
 Offered odd years only.

+HIST 480 POSTWAR EUROPE, 1945 TO THE PRESENT

-HIST 468 INTERWAR EUROPE, 1919-1945 4 Study of Europe during the period between the two world wars with particular focus on post-1919 peacekeeping, the rise of totalitarianism, and the causes and course of World War II.
+Study of Europe since World War II with particular focus on the Cold War, western European integration, and the rise and fall of the Soviet bloc.
 Prerequisites: HIST 122, 297, or permission of instructor.

+AMERICAN HISTORY (HIST)

+HIST 284 HISTORY OF LATIN AMERICA

+Survey of Latin American history, with particular emphasis on the 20th century.
 Offered odd years only.

-HIST 480 POSTWAR EUROPE, 1945 TO THE PRESENT 4 Study of Europe since World War II with particular focus on the Cold War, western European integration, and the rise and fall of the Soviet bloc.
-Prerequisites: HIST 122, 297, or permission of instructor.
-AMERICAN HISTORY (HIST) HIST 284 HISTORY OF LATIN AMERICA 4 Survey of Latin American history, with particular emphasis on the 20th century.
-HIST 285 HISTORY OF MEXICO 4 A survey of Mexican history from the colonial period to the present.
-HIST 427 AMERICAN DIPLOMATIC HISTORY 4 Study of the relation of the United States to world politics; analysis of problems involved in the formulation of foreign policies from colonial times to the present.
+HIST 285 HISTORY OF MEXICO

+A survey of Mexican history from the colonial period to the present.

+HIST 427 AMERICAN DIPLOMATIC HISTORY

+Study of the relation of the United States to world politics; analysis of problems involved in the formulation of foreign policies from colonial times to the present.
 Prerequisite: HIST 297, or permission of instructor.
+Offered on demand.

+HIST 436 RELIGION IN AMERICAN HISTORY

+A historical examination of American Religions and their role in the social, political, and economic life of the nation.
+The course will also survey the theologies, institutional forms, and the artistic and emotional expressions of religions that have developed in the United States.

-Offered odd years only.
-HIST 443 COLONIAL AND REVOLUTIONARY AMERICA 4 Study of the American colonies in their religious, social, and political contexts; examines the transition from colonial status to independence.
+HIST 443 COLONIAL AND REVOLUTIONARY AMERICA

+Study of the American colonies in their religious, social, and political contexts; examines the transition from colonial status to independence.
 Prerequisite: HIST 221, 297, or permission of instructor.
 Offered odd years only.

-HIST 445 THE CIVIL WAR AND THE RISE OF INDUSTRIAL AMERICA, 1850-1900 4 Study of the sectional crisis, the war, and its impact on postwar political, economic, and social development.
+HIST 445 THE CIVIL WAR AND THE RISE OF INDUSTRIAL AMERICA, 1850-1900

+Study of the sectional crisis, the war, and its impact on postwar political, economic, and social development.
 Prerequisite: HIST 221, 222, 297, or permission of instructor.
 Offered even years only.

-HIST 446 HISTORY OF THE PACIFIC NORTHWEST 4 Study of the Pacific Northwest from the age of discovery to contemporary times.
-HIST 448 AMERICA'S RISE TO WORLD POWER, 1900-1945 4 An analysis of U.S. foreign and domestic policies, including Progressivism, Depression and New Deal, and World Wars I and II.
+HIST 446 HISTORY OF THE PACIFIC NORTHWEST

+Study of the Pacific Northwest from the age of discovery to contemporary times.

+HIST 447 BASEBALL AND AMERICAN POPULAR CULTURE

+Study of the development of baseball and its impact on American popular culture, with an emphasis on baseball literature, music, and films.
+Will not satisfy general education history requirement.
+Offered even years only.

+HIST 448 THE EMERGENCE OF MODERN AMERICA

+Examines the changes in America from the end of reconstruction to World War I. The course covers such issues as the rise of industry, the growth of consumerism, immigration, imperialism, Populism, and Progressivism.
 Offered odd years only.
 Prerequisite: HIST 222.

-HIST 449 RECENT AMERICAN HISTORY, 1945 TO THE PRESENT 4 An analysis of U.S. foreign and domestic policies, including economic, social, and political issues, the Cold War, the Korean War, and the Vietnam War.
+HIST 449 RECENT AMERICAN HISTORY

+Examines the topics that shaped American society, politics, foreign policy, and culture from America's involvement in World War I to the present.
+The course covers such topics as the Great Depression, World War II, the Cold War, and the Vietnam War as well as the social, cultural, and economic impact of those events.
 Prerequisite: HIST 222.
-HIST 457 SOCIAL HISTORY OF THE UNITED STATES 4 An examination of social and cultural conditions of life from colonial times to the present.
-Offered odd years only.
-HIST 458 AMERICAN INTELLECTUAL HISTORY 4 A survey of the major schools of thought in American intellectual history.
+Offered even years only.

+HIST 458 AMERICAN INTELLECTUAL HISTORY 4

+A survey of the major schools of thought in American intellectual history.
 These include: Puritanism, the Great Awakening, the Enlightenment, Transcendentalism, and Pragmatism, as well as contemporary issues in American thought.
 Offered even years only.

-PHILOSOPHY (PHIL)

-PHIL 205 INTRODUCTION TO PHILOSOPHY
+PHILOSOPHY (PHIL)PHIL 205 INTRODUCTION TO PHILOSOPHY 4